 Pre-Employment Transition Service (PETS) Program

 The PETS program is a paid employment transition opportunity for high school students with an open case with the Office of Vocational Rehabilitation who have a post-secondary goal of employment.
-PETS give students the opportunity to train for potential full-time employment.
-The training period is flexible based on the student’s skill level and career interest in Warehouse Associate or Building Finisher positions.
+PETS allows students to train for potential full-time employment.
+The training period is flexible based on the student’s skill level and career interest in Warehouse Associate positions at the Hazleton Campus.

 Readiness in Skilled Employment (RISE) Program

-RISE helps individuals rise and improve their socio-economic standing through gaining skills that help them qualify for skilled employment.
+RISE helps individuals rise and improve their socioeconomic standing by gaining skills that help them qualify for skilled employment.
 RISE is a program like no other for individuals seeking a life-changing job opportunity.
-This workforce development program is available to Pennsylvania’s Lackawanna and Luzerne County residents, and offers much more than technical training.
-RISE participants will receive career coaching, assistance with gaining soft-skills, and a range of support along the way to ensure academic success and job placement.
+This workforce development program is available to Pennsylvania’s Lackawanna and Luzerne County residents and offers much more than technical training.
+RISE participants will receive career coaching, assistance with gaining soft skills, and a range of support along the way to ensure academic success and job placement.

 Parent Pathways of NEPA